The essentials on probation at work

 What should employers do during the probation period?

 Managers of employees on probation should ensure they follow a structured programme with the objective of assessing the employee in their new role.
-Part of this structure should be regular 1-2-1 meetings with the employee.
+Part of this structure should be regular one-to-one meetings with the employee.
 The content of these meetings should be planned in advance and communicated to the employee, and it should aim at measuring the employees’ performance.
 When the probation period comes to an end, the managers should schedule a meeting to review the performance of the employee and identify if there are any gaps that would indicate training the employee might benefit from.

 Can the probationary period at work be extended?